 For example, when blanquette de veau is cooked in the traditional way, i.e. in boiling water at over 95°C, the meat loses its flavor, which goes into the cooking water.

 If you cook it using the "precision-temperature vacuum cooking" technique, at 66°C throughout, the meat retains most of its water.
-The small amount of juice can then be recovered from the cooking water and used to make a roux, which will recover the flavor elements for a sauce.
+The small amount of juice can then be recovered and used to make a roux, which will recover the flavor elements for a sauce.
 The roux makes use of the functional property of starch, which swells in a liquid and gels the taste elements together.

 Cooking at just the right temperature makes it possible to achieve high-quality sensory properties (texture, color, juiciness) with pieces of meat that are generally destined to be processed into minced meat, used for pet food or thrown away.